-- 23. On the general applicability of conventional IP to TK subject matter, one comment observed that any general approach to the IP protection of this subject matter, including its international dimension, necessarily entails consideration of what legal tools and mechanisms are required at the national level, how they should operate, and what legal and operational contributions the international dimension can make to protection at the national level, noting that IP rights systems are not sufficient to cater to the holistic and unique character of TK subject-matter.
+24. On the general applicability of conventional IP to TK subject matter, any general approach to the IP protection of this subject matter, including its international dimension, could necessarily entail consideration of what legal tools and mechanisms are required at the national level, how they should operate, and what legal and operational contributions the international dimension can make to protection at the national level, noting that IP rights systems are not sufficient to cater to the holistic and unique character of TK subject-matter.
 Several measures, as well as conventional IP law, have recognized elements of such customary law within a broader framework of protection.
 Economic aspects of development need to be addressed and the effective participation by TK holders is also important, in line with the principle of prior informed consent holders.
-Even so, existing IP laws have been successfully used to protect against some forms of misuse and misappropriation of TK, including through the laws of patents, trademarks, geographical indications, industrial designs, and trade secrets. - (i) positive patent protection of TK
+Even so, existing IP laws have been successfully used to protect against some forms of misuse and misappropriation of TK, including through the laws of patents, trademarks, geographical indications, industrial designs, and trade secrets17.

+(i) Positive patent protection of TK